Interim CEO and

 IP Licensing and

 Amie Peters joined Immersion in December 2008.
-Previously, Peters was an associate, and then corporate partner at Morrison & Foerster LLP.
+Previously, Peters was an associate, and then a corporate partner at Morrison & Foerster LLP.
 Prior to practicing law, Peters held positions in the diagnostic manufacturing field at Chiron Corporation.
 Peters holds a Bachelor’s degree in Molecular and Cell Biology from the University of California, Berkeley; an MBA from the Graduate School of Management at the University of California, Davis; and a J.D. from the University of California, Davis School of Law.
 Peters was admitted to the California State Bar in 1999.

 Janice Passarello joined Immersion in July 2007 and is responsible for all human resources strategies, programs, and services.
 Prior to joining Immersion, Passarello held human resources management positions at Harmonic, Microsoft, Trimble Navigation, and Quantum.
 Passarello holds a Bachelor’s degree in social science/human resources management from California Polytechnic State University and certifications in several human resources areas.